ludwig-ai/ludwig-docs/src/docs/community.md

 # Forum

-We use [Gitq](https://gitq.com/ludwig-ai/ludwig) to provide a forum for the community to discuss.
+We use [GitHub Discussions](https://github.com/ludwig-ai/ludwig/discussions) to provide a forum for the community to discuss.
 Everything that is not an issue and relates Ludwig can be discussed here: use-cases, requests for help and suggestions, discussions on the future of the project, and other similar topics.
 The forum is ideal for asynchronous communication.